kianschmalenbach/rdf-browser/README.md

 - To see the raw format of any rendered RDF file, click *Ctrl + U*.

 ## Changelog
+### Version 1.2.1
+- Improved consideration of 303 URIs
+- Added support for different serializations in editor mode
+- Added support for HTTP CRUD methods in editor mode

 ### Version 1.2.0
 - New interactive editor mode
 - Linked Data Principles conformance check